Robert-van-Engelen/Forth850/README.md

 ### PAD
 _-- c-addr_
-leave address of PAD
+leave address of the PAD;
+the PAD is a free buffer space of 256 bytes not used by Forth850

 ### TIB
 _-- c-addr_
-leave address of TIB
+leave address of TIB;
+the terminal input buffer used by Forth850

 ### TMP
 _-- c-addr_
 leave address of the next temp string buffer;
-switches between two string buffers;
+switches between two string buffers of 256 free bytes each;
 used by S" to store a string when interpreting

 ### DROP